Mike-Wilkins/UK-NI-Property-Prices/README.md

 - Orignal data is taken from the UK Government House Price Index (HPI).

 ## Objectives
+- Explore the data provided by the UK Government House Price Index (HPI)
+- Load the data into SQL Server (SSMS)
+- Clean the data with SQL
+- Test the data with SQL
+- Visualise the data in Power BI
+- Generate the findings based on the insights
 ## Data Exploration Notes

 ## Data Cleaning